-In 2020, the Executive Chairman, together with the President, participated in the compensation design process, evaluated the performance of key senior executives and made recommendations to the Governance Committee with respect to the compensation of the other NEOs and the specific business goals to be used as performance targets for the various incentive programs.
-The views of the Executive Chairman and President are valued because of their ongoing involvement with key senior executives.
-As a result, they are in the best position to effectively assess the performance of the NEOs, other than themselves, and how each NEO's efforts have contributed to the achievement of the Corporation's strategic objectives and operational targets.
+In 2021, the Chairman and President participated in the compensation design process, evaluated the performance of key senior executives and made recommendations to the Governance Committee with respect to the compensation of the other NEOs and the specific business goals to be used as performance targets for the various incentive programs.
+The views of the Chairman and President are valued because of his ongoing involvement with key senior executives.
+As a result, he is in the best position to effectively assess the performance of the NEOs, other than himself, and how each NEO's efforts have contributed to the achievement of the Corporation's strategic objectives and operational targets.

 These evaluations are based on the achievement of objectives and targets related to both the individual and the Corporation and include an assessment of leadership capabilities and team development.
 The results of these evaluations are presented to the Governance Committee.
-The Executive Vice President and Chief Human Resources Officer assists the Executive Chairman and President in developing and presenting to the Governance Committee management's recommendations and supporting material regarding the design of the incentive plans and the compensation of the other senior executives.
+The Executive Vice President, and Chief Human Resources Officer assists the Chairman and President in developing and presenting to the Governance Committee management's recommendations and supporting material regarding the design of the incentive plans and the compensation of the other senior executives.